richardjm/richardjm.github.io/docs/crucible.md

 - Changed base plate dxf
 - Klicky on right to avoid clash with z-chain
 - Drill guides and gantry positioning tool
+- Canbus mount for Mellow fly sht36 v2
+- Smaller x-carrage for a 17mm pancake motor

 ## Hardware